Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract3_Redacted.md

 --- Page 59 (OCR) ---

-The _ Medicare Advantage Rate" is the amount calculated based on the rate or methodology stated below for each service, adjusted as described in the notes, and multipled by the stated percentages, if applicable.
+The | emeccarn Medicare Advantage Rate" is the amount calculated based on the rate or methodology stated below for each service, adjusted as described in the notes, and multipled by the stated percentages, if applicable.
-Professional and Technical Applicable CPT/HCPCS, Medicare Physician Fee Services Code(s) Schedule multiplied by ninety percent (90%)
+Professional and Technical | Applicable CPT/HCPCS Medicare Physician Fee Per Unit Services Code(s) Schedule multiplied by ninety percent (90%
-Part B Drugs and Applicable CPT/HCPCS.
-Medicare Drug Fee Per Unit Biologicals Code(s) Schedule multiplied by one hundred percent (100%)
+Part B Drugs and Applicable CPT/HCPCS Medicare Drug Fee Biologicals Code(s) Schedule multiplied by one hundred percent (100%
-Laboratory Services Applicable CPT/HCPCS.
-Medicare Clinical Code(s) Laboratory Fee Schedule multiplied by thirty five percent (35%)
+Laboratory Services Applicable CPT/HCPCS Medicare Clinical Code(s) Laboratory Fee Schedule multiplied by thirty five percent (35%
-Durable Medical Equipment, | Applicable CPT/HCPCS Medicare Durable Medical Per Unit Orthotics, Prosthetics and Code(s) Equipment,
+Durable Medical Equipment, | Applicable CPT/HCPCS Medicare Durable Medical Orthotics, Prosthetics and Code(s) Equipment,
 Supplies Prosthetics/Orthotics, and
 Supplies Fee Schedule
 multiplied by sixty five
-percent (65%)
+percent (65%
 Plan shall compensate non-physician Primary Care Providers and Specialty Provider Individuals based on Medicare's percentage adjustments to the Medicare Physician Fee Schedule for each type of Provider.
 When determining the amount payable to Provider, any reimbursement terms in this Agreement that are based, in